-W hen a person is born with deformities of their ear or is seriously injured in an accident, the phychological stress for them and their families can be overwhelming.
+W hen a person is born with deformities of their ear or is seriously injured in an accident, the psychological stress for them and their families can be overwhelming.

-At Knoxville Plastic & Craniofacial Surgery, Dr. Hall performs ear reconstruction surgery to help those with ear deformities return to their normal life with confidence.
+At Trillium Plastic Surgery we strive to deliver the best ear reconstruction Knoxville has to offer.
+Dr. Hall performs ear reconstruction surgery to help those with ear deformities return to their normal life with confidence.
 Generally, it is better to treat children born with ear deformities while they are young.
 One of the main reasons to do this surgery early is to avoid teasing and peer ridicule, which usually begins around age 5 or 6.
 The types of ear deformities that Dr. Hall treats include:

 E ars that are simply misshapen can be treated within the first 6 weeks of life with the EarWell™ to reshape the cartilage and give your child a natural looking ear.
 Microtia or anotia is treated around 5 or 6 years old.
 Dr. Hall will use your child’s own rib cartilage to rebuild the missing parts of the ear.
 Since it is natural tissue, it is much more resistant to future injury and will give your child a lasting, natural looking ear.

 If you have any questions about your child’s ear reconstruction surgery or would like to meet with Dr. Hall to discuss your options, call (865) 973-9500 or use our contact form and request an appointment.
 For out of town patients, feel free to request an online consult via Skype.